 Thesmophoria - An Ancient Greek Thanksgiving Celebration

-For thousands of years festivals for giving thanks have been taking place in many locations around the world.
-In ancient Greece when the underworld god Hades abducted the young maiden Persephone, her mother Demeter wouldn’t feed the world, and winter came upon the land.
-When Persephone was restored an elated Demeter gave the gift of agriculture to mankind.
+When Hades, the god of the underworld, abducted Persephone, her mother Demeter wouldn’t feed the world, and winter came upon the land.
+When Persephone was returned Demeter gave the gift of agriculture to humanity.

-The Greeks believed that because of her the earth provided the bounty it did.
-Honoring her with offerings and ceremonies would promise a new and fresh harvest each year.
+The Greeks believed that it was because of Demeter that the earth provided the harvest it did.
+Honoring her with offerings and ceremonies would guarantee a new and fresh harvest every year.
 The holiday dedicated to Demeter was called Thesmophoria.